 A decision of the Malaga administrative courts may have set a precedent for thousands of vendors in Andalucia who sold their properties at a loss.
-The local Town Hall tax – plusvalía – has been charged on all property sales, inheritances and donations for many years.
+The local Town Hall tax – plusvalía – has been charged on all property sales for many years.
 In some cases the tax has been tens of thousands.
 This is despite the fact that the property owner may have made a loss on the sale particularly on properties bought in the property boom and sold after the crash in 2008.

 This court ruling mirrors other regional court decisions in Madrid, Catalonia, Valencia and Rioja.
 The reasoning of the Judge is that the plusvalía whose full title is – Impuesto sobre el Incremento del valor de los terrenos de naturaleza urbana – is implicitly a tax on an increase in value.
 Since the beginning of the crisis many people have sold at a loss so a tax referring to “an increase in value” is inherently unjustifiable.
 The recent decision on the sale of a property in Fuengirola cannot be appealed to a higher court as the amount of the claim is less than 30.000€.
 Interest will also be payable on the amount to be repaid by the Town Hall.